Michael Savage: Radio

 In January 2015, it was announced that Savage and Westwood One had reached agreement on a long-term contract renewal for The Savage Nation.
 In January 2019, Savage in collaboration with Westwood One introduced a podcast format with a mixture of live-broadcast and studio material.

-On March 24, 2019, Savage celebrated the 25th Anniversary of the radio show.
+On March 24, 2019, Savage celebrated the 25th anniversary of the radio show.
 On January 1, 2021, The Savage Nation was discontinued by Cumulus Media and Westwood One.

 TV

-Savage had a brief political talk show on MSNBC beginning March 8, 2003, and ending July 7, 2003.
-Savage was hired by MSNBC president Erik Sorenson to do the one-hour show despite Savage's previous criticism of the network in his book The Savage Nation and the objections of NBC employees.
+Savage briefly hosted a political talk show on MSNBC from March 8, 2003, to July 7, 2003.
+MSNBC president Erik Sorenson had hired Savage to host the one-hour show despite previous criticism of the network in his book The Savage Nation and the objections of several NBC employees.
 Sorenson called Savage "brash, passionate and smart," and promised that he would provide "compelling opinion and analysis with an edge."
 After four months, Savage was fired from the show after remarks made in response to a caller, later identified as prank caller Bob Foster, caused controversy in the gay community.

-Savage is a regular guest on Newsmax television with appearances on "Stinchfield" and "The Count."
+Savage is a regular guest on Newsmax television with appearances on Stinchfield and The Count.
+Savage announced in a segment during President Trump's Inauguration on January 20, 2025, that he will be hosting a new program on Newsmax called The Michael Savage Show.

 Podcast

-In 2019 Savage launched The Savage Nation podcast with episodes posted on Tuesdays and Fridays.
+In 2019 Savage launched a podcast.
+The Savage Nation Podcast posted episodes on Tuesdays, Thursdays, and Fridays.